bespoken/circle-deploy/README.md

 * containerPort: The port the service should run on [REQUIRED]
 * cpu: The CPU allocated for the service, where 1024 is equal to a full CPU [REQUIRED]
 * image: The DockerHub image to use for this service [REQUIRED]
-* logGroup: The log group to use - defaults to fargate-cluster [OPTIONAL]
+* logGroup: The CloudWatch Log Group to use - defaults to `fargate-cluster` [OPTIONAL]
 * memory: The amount of memory allocated for the service [REQUIRED]
 * passEnv: "true" or "false" - defaults to true.
 If set to false, will not automatically set pass thru environment variables in the build environment to the container environment [OPTIONAL]
 * serviceName: The name of the service [REQUIRED]